 3. Buy Sustainable

 Of course, we all like to buy new goodies from time to time.
 I’m not going to pretend that, that isn’t the case, because I like me some goodies too.
 Well, that begs the question: where do I find sustainable clothing?
 Organic this, local that … it’s easy to get lost in the world of sustainable clothing.
-Luckily, there are some platforms like Project Cece, Good on you and Aequem that can guide you to towards your next favourite piece of sustainable apparel.
+Luckily, there are some platforms like Project Cece, Good on you, Shop Like You Give a Damn, and Aequem that can guide you to towards your next favorite piece of sustainable apparel.

 There’s also Rankabrand, which ranks brands according to their sustainability.
 Basically, these initiatives have done all the heavy lifting research for you and filter different brands, so you can make better decisions.
 Good stuff!

 There are also other awesome blogs that you can check out for inspiration, like this one about sustainable sportswear from unsustainable magazine.

 That’s our little guide to set steps towards your own sustainable closet.
 If you have some tips to add to this, feel free to comment them below, so others can check them out as well.

 Alright, that was it for this Future Friday!
 We wish you all a great weekend and see you again in two weeks!